 Visitors to Bradford Teaching Hospitals under exceptional circumstances and people attending outpatients’ appointments must wear a face mask at all times to protect them and others from coronavirus from Monday, 15 June.
 The new legislation applies to all our hospitals – BRI, St Luke’s, Westbourne Green and Westwood Park.
 It is important masks and face coverings are worn safely.
 For more information, please watch the video (English language and Urdu versions) below.

 Our Lead Nurse for Learning Disabilities, Caroline Carass, and Ruth Foster, Bradford District Care Trust’s Learning Disabilities Community Matron have produced this video about the personal protective equipment (PPE) staff wear on our wards.

 Little Horton Lane

 Switchboard: 01274 425990

 Our staff fully understand that you have been unable to visit loved-ones in our hospitals during the coronavirus pandemic.

 There has been some easing of England’s lockdown rules, but you need to rest assured that there has been no relaxation in the care we provide to all our patients.

 Most visiting remains suspended.
 Exceptions are for those receiving end-of-life care, one adult may visit a child, and one birthing partner can accompany women in labour.
-In addition, in June Bradford Teaching Hospitals reviewed national guidance and introduced visiting for patients who have been in hospital for over 21 days.
-Each patient will have one allocated visitor who can visit for one hour twice a week.
-Wards will contact relatives directly to organise these visits.

 We have set up a new telephone information line for relatives concerned about inpatients.
 Please call 01274 272747, from 10:15am to 5:30pm (including bank holidays).
 Click here for more information on the relatives’ telephone information line.